Farm & Wildlife Center

 Most Green Chimneys School students arrive at the farm during their first days with their social worker, class or dorm staff.
 They soon “pick out” a favorite animal quite naturally.
 We arrange for the child to work with that animal and form a bond.
 But all the animals are shared by everyone and they all are to be taken care of by us.
 Each child must reach out and build a relationship with a human and with their peers at the farm.
 The desire to care for their animal dictates that they learn about that animal from others.
 The trust and friendships established because of the animal’s needs and the child’s desire to nurture the animal are often the basis for our therapeutic treatment.
 The animal acts as a bridge from the child to the staff and peers.
 No child is ever forced to interact and the interest must come from the child.

 Animal welfare is at the core of the Green Chimneys mission and great lengths are taken so each animal receives the utmost nutrition, housing and veterinary care.
-Animals are not objects to be used, but individual partners to interact with in a respectful manner.
-Behavioral enrichment is offered when needed and the staff is always vigilant that the animal benefit as much from their interactions with people as the children do.
+Our animals are partners, here for students and staff to interact with in a respectful manner.
+Behavioral enrichment is offered when needed and the staff is vigilant in ensuring that the animals benefit as much from their interactions with people as the children do.
 Experience has shown that the best way to prevent stress in therapy animals at the farm is to not ask too much of each animal in the first place.
 Prevention of stress is the key.
 Lots of breaks, rest periods, play time with other animals and frequent evaluation of the animals helps the staff and interns to make sure every horse, goat and pig continues to flourish in the program.

 Families of Green Chimneys students should follow procedures outlined by the school.